Stamp duty when selling your house – help the buyer and help yourself

 Provided you identify these separately in the sale contract, their value can be excluded by the buyers when working out their stamp duty charge.

-If you are selling at a value over say £250,000 (now £500,000 until the end of March 2021) being able to allocate part of the sale price to stamp duty free items may provide an incentive to buyers to make or even increase their offer.
+If you are selling at a value over say £125,000, being able to allocate part of the sale price to stamp duty free items may provide an incentive to buyers to make or even increase their offer.

 What you cannot do is allocate an arbitrary amount when pricing up your list of “exempt” fixtures and fittings.